gmac/gemoji-parser/README.md

 # gemoji-parser

 The missing helper methods for [GitHub's Gemoji](https://github.com/github/gemoji) gem.
 This utility provides a parsing API for the `Emoji` corelib (provided by Gemoji).
-The parser performs transformation of emoji symbols between unicode (🐠), token (`:tropical_fish:`), and emoticon (`:-D`) formats.
-It also provides arbitrary block replacement methods for transforming all symbols into custom display formats (such as image tags).
+The parser handles transformations of emoji symbols between unicode (😃), token (`:smile:`), and emoticon (`:-D`) formats; and may perform arbitrary replacement of emoji symbols into custom display formats (such as image tags).
+Internally, the parses generates highly-optimized regular expressions to maximize parsing performance.
+�
 ## Installation

 Add this line to your application's Gemfile: